2017–18 Leader Tools and Resources

 - Mission-based programs — What is of interest to your community?
 Chances are AAUW can provide content you can use to educate your community and outline the steps you and your community can take to make a difference.

-- The AAUW Branch Program Resource Committee (BPRC) — The BPRC is a committee of your peers with more than 100 years of combined experience in making AAUW shine in their communities.
-You can contact the BPRC at email@example.com with your questions and ideas.
+- The Affliate Program Resource Committee (formerly the Branch Program Resources Committee or BPRC) — A committee of your peers with more than 100 years of combined experience in making AAUW shine in their communities.
+You can contact the committee at email@example.com with your questions and ideas.

 - AAUW Work Smart and AAUW Start Smart — AAUW’s salary negotiation workshops are taking the country by storm and whittling away at the pay gap one negotiation at a time.
 Join the hundreds of campuses and communities already making a difference by bringing a salary negotiation training to your community today!